zarzycki/1996-ros-e3sm/README.md

 ### Extract prerequisites

-This directory points to the data downloaded from DataCommons.
+This directory points to the data downloaded (and unzipped) from DataCommons.

 ```
-/glade/u/home/zarzycki/scratch/arp5873_NEW/
+/glade/u/home/zarzycki/scratch/arp5873/
 ```

 This points to the source code pulled from Zenodo (or cloned from Github)